jeffreyvr/laravel-simple-media/readme.md

 ### Storage

-You can specifiy which Storage disk should be used for your uploads in the configuration file.
+You can specifiy which [File Storage](https://laravel.com/docs/7.x/filesystem) disk should be used for your uploads in the configuration file.
 By default, it uses `public`.

 ## Usage